Glenn Youngkin closes out campaign with traditional conservative message

 Republican Glenn Youngkin is going back to the future with his closing argument in the homestretch of his gubernatorial bid against Democrat Terry McAuliffe.

-Looking to coax undecided voters off the sidelines, Mr. Youngkin is barnstorming Virginia armed with a traditional conservative Republican message anchored in kitchen-table issues.
+Looking to coax undecided voters off the sidelines, Mr. Youngkin is barnstorming Virginia with a traditional conservative Republican message anchored in kitchen-table issues.

 “We collectively know the future that we can build is so different than the one Terry McAuliffe wants the government to impose upon us,” Mr. Youngkin said at a recent rally.